rajprins/nettest/README.md

 This section assumes you have a [proper Go environment configured](https://golang.org/doc/install).

-1. Retrieve nettest and navigate to its directory.
+1. Retrieve Nettest and navigate to its directory.

 	```
 	$ go get github.com/rajprins/nettest